 There are three species of swan that winter here in the UK.
 Most mute swans are resident and present all year round whereas whooper and Bewick’s swans arrive during the autumn after breeding.
 Mute swans are easy to identify having an orange bill, whereas whooper and Bewick’s are both yellow.

 The whooper population make their way south from Iceland and spend the winter at three of our reserves: WWT Martin Mere, Caerlaverock and Welney.
 Martin Mere hosts the largest population with upwards of 2000 individuals each year.
 Bewick’s are the smallest species, migrating west from their breeding grounds in the Siberian tundra.
-WWT Slimbridge and Welney reserves are also great places to find this iconic species.
+WWT Slimbridge and WWT Welney are the traditional wintering grounds of this iconic species.

 Don’t dismiss the more common species such as the mallard.
 Males at this time of the year are in fine condition displaying an iridescent green head, shimmering as the light catches their fantastic plumage.